Landshare Project: Alternative Designs

 |Large lake ellipse||130||-24||106

-However, in the lake part of the perimeters of the large and small lakes do not exist.
+However, within the lake, part of the perimeters of the large and small lakes do not exist.
 This common length is the diagonal of a rectangle 22 x 5 metres, which is just over 22½ metres.
 Allowing for curvature, we can estimate this as 24 metres.
 So we take 24 metres from each of the two elliptical sections of the lake.
 We are going to peg out the perimeter of the lake with pegs 1 metre apart, so allowing for breakages, we will need about 300 pegs.

 - Clear and flatten a site 57 metres square, aligned north-south-east-west.†